sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

     func userNotificationCenter(_ center: UNUserNotificationCenter, didReceive response: UNNotificationResponse, withCompletionHandler completionHandler: @escaping () -> Void) {
         if response.actionIdentifier == UNNotificationDefaultActionIdentifier {
             // If the notificaton is clicked on, make sure we bring the update in focus
-            // If the app is terminated while the notification is delivered,
+            // If the app is terminated while the notification is clicked on,
-            // this will launch the application and perform a new update check updaterController.checkForUpdates(nil)
+            // this will launch the application and perform a new update check.
+            // This can be more likely to occur if the notification alert style is Alert rather than Banner updaterController.checkForUpdates(nil)
         }